 Like Rena, Noel also is skilled at melee and healing, at least on paper.
 He becomes much more useful in the sequel, Blue Sphere, not just because his own abilities are much more effective, but also because he's the only healer available until Opera and Rena join.

 Bowman Jeane is a certified pharmacist who kicks ass with bare fists.
 Oh, and he also has a self-healing killer move.

 A surprisingly large portion of the party in Persona 3 possesses at least a portion of the Dia (Heal) Spell family, though Yukari and Ken have a stronger focus on healing than the others.
 Persona 4 has clearer "role" divisions between party members, so most players bring either Yukiko or Teddie as their designated healer.
 None of these characters are slouches in combat either.

 For an old lady mage, Dragon Age: Origins' Wynne can be tough as hell.
 You can learn this first-hand if you bring her along for The Gauntlet.
 Additionally, if you choose the Spirit Healer specialization, a mage PC or Morrigan can also act the part.

 In the first game, the 'first aid' and 'medicine' skills were on you or your party members, who all actively fight.
 The medicine skill in particular you a Neural Shock to deal with organic enemies.
 It went even farther by allowing a Sentinel class Shepard to get the Medic Specialization.
+Among Shepard's comrades, the only party member with access to the Medicine talent was Kaidan Alenko, otherwise the resident Master of None.
 This was dropped for the sequel, however.